Twin-twin Transfusion Syndrome (TTTS)

 Twin-Twin Transfusion Syndrome (TTTS) is a serious condition that occurs in approximately 10 to 15 percent of pregnancies with identical twins that share one placenta, also called a monochorionic-diamniotic twin pregnancy.
 Blood vessel connections within the placenta allow the fetuses to share blood supply and can cause an imbalance in the fetal blood volumes.
 As a result of unequal blood flow, one twin (the donor twin) pumps blood to the other twin (recipient twin).
 The condition can cause the recipient twin to make too much urine, which may enlarge the bladder, produce too much amniotic fluid and in advanced stages, cause heart failure.
 The donor twin will then have decreased blood volume, low levels of amniotic fluid and urine, and a smaller bladder.

 The majority of twins with TTTS who have appropriate treatment during pregnancy will survive and the majority of survivors will be normal and healthy.
+The survival of both twins is very important to us.
+We take on the toughest cases in hopes that we are able to preserve the life of both twins.
 If untreated, the survival rate for twins with severe TTTS is less than 5 percent.

 Testing & Diagnosis